 I try to do this as part of my evening reset, but life with kids doesn’t always cooperate.
 Sometimes I am “off” immediately after bedtime, and that’s okay.

 But when the counters are cluttered in the morning, I feel like I’m already behind.
+When they’re clear, I feel like I can breathe.

 Working around yesterday’s mess creates mental noise.
 It makes even simple tasks feel heavier.
+Some days it makes me down right angry.
+(Mom rage anyone?)

 So if it didn’t happen the night before, this becomes a non negotiable part of my morning routine.